-At this stage, the real estate finance documentation of Luxembourg has not much evolved and still relies on standard clauses for interest rate indexes.
+At this stage, the real estate finance documentation of Luxembourg has not evolved much and still relies on standard clauses for interest rate indexes.

-See 2.8 Permitted Uses of Real Estate Under Zoning or Planning Law.
+See 2.8 Permitted Uses of Real Estate under Zoning or Planning Law.

 Each municipality in Luxembourg sets its own municipal building regulation.

-The modified law of 19 July 2004 applies, as does the given municipality PAG, PAP and/or Rb.
+The modified Law of 19 July 2004 applies, as does the given municipality PAG, PAP and/or Rb.

 Each project is subject to a building permit issued by the municipality (the mayor – Bourgmestre).

-If the parcel(s) of land is (are) situated in a zone identified in the PAG as being subject to the adoption of a PAP, such PAP will have to be defined and adopted by the municipality council, before the owner can be put in a position to apply for a building permit.
+If the parcel(s) of land is (are) situated in a zone identified in the PAG as being subject to the adoption of a PAP, such PAP will have to be defined and adopted by the municipality council before the owner can be put in a position to apply for a building permit.

 A building permit is then only granted if the project is compliant with:

-Regarding the PAP adoption process, any person who lodged a complaint with the communal council during the publication period and is not satisfied by the response from the Minister for Home Affairs may appeal to the Court to have the decision overturned.
+Regarding the PAP adoption process, any person who lodged a complaint with the communal council during the publication period and is not satisfied by the response from the Minister for Home Affairs may appeal to the court to have the decision overturned.

 The mayor of the municipality is empowered to stop the works and/or to lodge a criminal complaint and initiate criminal proceedings against the developer/owner.

-A public limited liability company, a private limited liability company and a partnership limited by shares may only be incorporated by way of special notarial deed.
+A public limited liability company, a private limited liability company and a partnership limited by shares may only be incorporated by way of a special notarial deed.
 Each of these company types will acquire its legal personality from the date of the relevant notarial deed.
 The incorporation deed of each such company form will be published in its entirety.